Pandora’s Box: Origin Story, Meaning, Ancient Greek Myths, and Significance

 Similarities between Pandora and Eve

 In Abrahamic religions, Eve is recognized as the first woman created by God.
 One cannot help but notice a striking resemblance between the story of Eve and that of Pandora.
-In both cases, a race of [naïve and/or innocent] men (Adam from a Biblical perspective) lived in habitat that was pristine and free from all evils.
+In both cases, a race of [naïve and/or innocent] men (Adam from a Biblical perspective) lived in a habitat that was pristine and free from all evils.
 The demise of that habitat (Garden of Eden) only occurs the moment the first woman was introduced.
+We can thank the high levels of misogyny in those ancient cultures for interpreting the beginning of human race in that manner.

-Both stories are classic retelling of how humanity lost the grace of the gods (or God) by falling prey to deception of a cunning being.
-In the case of those Abrahamic religions, that cunning being is depicted as Lucifer (Satan), the bringer of knowledge and evil.
+Regardless, both stories are classic retelling of how humanity lost the grace of the gods (or God) by falling prey to the deception of a cunning being.
+In the case of those Abrahamic religions, that cunning being could be depicted as Lucifer (Satan), the bringer of knowledge and evil.

 Interesting facts about Pandora’s Box

 Starting around the 16th century AD, authors and mythologists began using the phrase “Pandora’s Box” instead of “Pandora’s jar”.
 This change most likely stemmed from a mistranslation by Rotterdam-born humanist Erasmus.
-It must be noted that in the Greek word that Hesiod used in the epic poems was “pithos”, which means a large storage jar.
+It must be noted that in the Greek word that Hesiod used (in his epic poems) “pithos” translates into a large storage jar.

 Lilius Giraldus of Ferrara was another 16th-century writer who mistranslated the word “pithos” to mean casket (“pyxis”).
 This explains why we sometimes see “Pandora’s Casket” or “Pandora’s Box” in literature works.